VishalKumarRec/Full-Stack-Deployment/README.md

 ```console
 RUN yarn build
 ```
-Afterwards, it places the resulting build into the directory used by Nginx to serve static pages:
+Afterwards, it places the resulting build into the directory used by Nginx to serve static pages on base dir (e.g ***/usr/share/nginx/html***):

 ```console
 COPY --from=builder /app/dist .